Settings

 Clear the application’s cache folder to reclaim storage space.

-You can enable this option, and the application will automatically update the file’s metadata on a cloud server after you’ve finished editing it.
+When enabled, the application automatically updates a file’s metadata on the cloud server after you finish editing it.

-You can choose whether the application should delete the downloaded file after you’ve finished editing the online file on a cloud server.
+Choose whether the application should delete the downloaded copy after finishing the edit of an online file on a cloud server.

-You can choose which buttons should be available on the main screen of the audio tags editor.
+Choose which buttons are visible on the main screen of the audio tags editor.

 CarPlay